This week’s random pest question comes from Twitter:

 What I actually expected my friend to be dealing with was:

 How do you get rid of fungus gnats?
-You let your potting soil dry out between watering so the fungus cannot grow in the top 2 – 3 inches where the gnats like to hang out.
-You can also order some handy plant stakes which attract the fungus gnats, and they get stuck.
+First, let your potting soil dry out between watering so the fungus cannot grow in the top 2 – 3 inches where the gnats like to hang out.
+You can also order some handy plant stakes, which have an attractant for the fungus gnats and are very sticky.
 This is often simpler than trying to walk the tightrope of watering a plant enough to keep it happy and not so much that you create the environment that the fungus gnats prefer.

 Sewer Gnats or Drain Flies

-Sewer gnats are fairly easy to tell apart from both fruit flies and fungus gnats.
-While all three insects are about the same size, these little guys have dark wings unlike their light-winged counterparts.
+Sewer gnats are relatively easy to tell apart from fruit flies and fungus gnats.
+While all three insects are about the same size, these little guys have dark wings, unlike their light-winged counterparts.

 Like fungus gnats and fruit flies, drain flies don’t bite.
-They can spread germs as they travel from surface to surface.
-Drain flies tend to reproduce in the slime that can develop in the sludge that accumulates in drains often used.
-Typically unused guest bathrooms or floor drains in basements.
+However, they can spread germs as they travel from one surface to another.
+(Especially when you think about the surface they like to hang out on.)
+Drain flies tend to reproduce in the slime that can develop in the sludge that accumulates in drains.
+This sludge can build up in typically unused guest bathrooms, or floor drains in basements.

 When you’ve got little flying pests bugging you, usually it’ll be one of these three.
-Follow the advice above and you’ll be just fine.
+Follow the advice above to get rid of the tiny flying pests, and you’ll be just fine.

 Send your questions to helpme@home-ec101.com.